 Or maybe it’s not so obvious.
 Things might be pretty good right now.
 But still, you have your own long term worries.
 Who doesn’t?

 This doesn’t mean you do nothing.
 You keep going.
 You carry on.
 Your effort plays a huge role in it all.
-You make a difference, as Jesus told us — you must carry your cross.
+You make a difference.

 What happens if you let go of your expectations?
 What happens if you completely and unconditionally appeal to the goodness of God?

 You set no conditions, but you have bottomless hope.
 And yes, you ask.
 You ask far and wide — for blessings, healing, liberation, and salvation — for all the good things of God.

 It’s the emphasis that counts.
 When you put it all on him, the Lord does the heavy lifting.
 This kind of hope and trust means you know who carries the load.
 And then, your effort takes on even more meaning.

 You become more attentive.
 You have more energy and a clear vision to push forward.
 You take action.